 Charles Follen McKim was born on August 24, 1847, in Isabella Furnace, Pennsylvania, the son of anti-slavery leader James Miller McKim and his wife, Sarah Allibone Speakman.

-He married second on June 25, 1885, to Julia Amory Appleton of Boston (b.
+He married second on June 25, 1885, in Lenox, Massachusetts, to Julia Amory Appleton of Boston (b.
 29May1859 in Boston; d.
 3Jan1887 in New York City), daughter of Charles Hook Appleton and his wife, Isabella Mason.

 Charles McKim died on September 14, 1909, in St. James (Long Island) New York.